-- Other Charges: Charges apply on operating days.
-Entry usually free when site is in static exhibits mode but donations are welcome.
+- Other Charges: Charges apply on operating days and some special events.
+Entry usually free when site is in static e

 Approximately 10 miles west of Sunderland, on the north edge of Springwell village between A1 and A184.
 The Hauler house is approximately 600 metres from the main museum site and is usually reached by a short steam loco and carriage ride.
 Rail: Sunderland (10 miles) Bus: No's 55 and 555.